Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Turbo Tank - $200__
     * Increases the Company Cruiser vehicle's maximum turbo capacity.

+* __Traction Boots - $100__
+    * Increases the player's traction force to the ground to allow easier movement direction change.

 ## Item Progression Mode

 This mod offers an alternative mode for obtaining upgrades through selling items to The Company.
 The following modes are available for playthroughs: